Skip to main content

 1931

-The first full Civic season begins, featuring Civic's first full-length production, Daisy Mayme.
+The first full CLT season begins, featuring Civic's first full-length production, Daisy Mayme.

 1931

-Civic moves into its first real theatre, the Madison, at Thirteenth and Chew Streets, where the theatre company lives until 1949.
+Civic moves into its first real theatre, the Madison, at Thirteenth and Chew Streets, where the theatre company thrives until 1949.

 1931